 In Hollywood, stories of redemption and second chances are not just plotlines—they often reflect real-life arcs of resilience, growth, and accountability.
 Nowhere has this been more evident than in the career of Robert Downey Jr., whose journey from legal troubles and substance abuse to becoming the face of Marvel’s billion-dollar Avengers franchise stands as a beacon of what can happen when a studio embraces talent amid adversity.
-The same principle should now apply to Jonathan Majors, whose recent legal troubles and the dismissal of critical charges should prompt Disney/Marvel to rethink its stance.
+The same principle should now apply to Jonathan Majors, whose recent legal troubles and the dismissal of lawsuits should prompt Disney/Marvel to rethink its stance.

-Majors, a critically acclaimed actor, found himself in the middle of a media firestorm following allegations of assault.
-However, the narrative has shifted, with significant evidence emerging in his favor, and some charges have been dropped.
 In light of this, Marvel should take a moment to reflect on its precedent.
-If Robert Downey Jr., with a well-documented history of criminal offenses and substance abuse, was allowed to become one of the most beloved stars in the world, why shouldn’t Majors be offered the same chance?
+If Robert Downey Jr., with a well-documented history of criminal offenses and substance abuse, was allowed to become one of the most beloved Marvel star in the world, why shouldn’t Majors be offered the same chance?

 A Tale of Two Actors

 Robert Downey Jr.’s troubled past is no secret.
 In the late 1990s and early 2000s, his career was nearly derailed by arrests for drug possession and time spent in rehab.
-His struggles were public and prolonged, and yet Hollywood—and Marvel specifically—saw his potential.
-By casting him as Tony Stark in Iron Man, Marvel not only revived Downey’s career but also set the foundation for the most successful film franchise in history.
-The decision was risky, but it paid off, both financially and culturally.
-Now, Marvel is reportedly bringing Downey back as a new character, Doctor Doom, embracing his talents once again despite his well-documented past.
-Yet, Jonathan Majors, who has no such record of misconduct or convictions, finds himself ignored and sidelined in a situation where guilt remains unproven.
-This stark inconsistency raises questions about fairness and who is afforded grace in Hollywood.
+His struggles were public and prolonged, yet Hollywood—and Marvel specifically—saw his potential.
+By casting him as Tony Stark in Iron Man, Marvel revived Downey’s career and set the foundation for history’s most successful film franchise.
+The decision was risky, but it paid off financially and culturally.

 Robert Downey Jr. to Earn $100 Million for Playing Dr. Doom: Report – IMD